 All CDBG program-funded activities must be implemented according to the milestones defined in the Standard Agreement.
-Applicants must include at least five milestones per Activity application:
+Applicants must include at least five milestones per Activity application.
+Milestone One and the Final Milestone will be prepopulated and cannot be edited by Applicants:

-- Milestone 1 Activity initiation
+- Milestone One: Activity Initiation.
+Must be completed no later than 60 days from contract execution

-- Milestone 2 First draw of grant funds
+- Milestone Two: First draw of grant funds

-- Milestone 3 Fifty percent completion
+- Milestone Three: 50 percent completion

-- Milestone 4 Final draw of grant funds
+- Milestone Four: Final draw of grant funds

-- Milestone 5 Activity closeout
+- Final Milestone: Activity closeout (must be completed no later than 90 days after the Expenditure Deadline)

 Additional milestones are optional, though encouraged for best practice of Activity implementation.
-Milestones may be adjusted for delays in application review and standard agreement execution.
+Milestones may be adjusted for delays in application review and Standard Agreement execution.
 Applicants are encouraged to evaluate feasibility of meeting milestones and build time for unexpected delays into milestone schedules.
 Milestones may not extend beyond the expenditure deadline of an award.
+All milestones proposed by Applicants are subject to the review and approval of the Department.